-People and Carnivores’ experts have built more than 200 of these structures throughout western Montana and northwest Wyoming in the past decade.
-Please contact us if you would like some advice or instructions on building your own.
+People and Carnivores’ field staff have built more than 200 of these structures throughout western Montana and northwest Wyoming in the past decade.